There are big changes in my household to take place in 2017! We are expecting!

 Squawkfox has a great post on whether cloth diapers are worth it.
 If you buy a set of cloth diapers and launder them yourself, yes it is as you can also resell the cloth diapers for anywhere from 50-70% of their value, where the total cost is about $550 until your child is potty trained.
 The plus side is you’ll be sparing the environment on thousands of plastic diapers that take more than a lifetime to decompose.
 For disposable diapers, the approximate cost, according to Squawkfox, is $2350.

 However, the caveat is laundering them yourself.

-If you choose a diaper laundering service (if you live in a big city like me, this service is available), the cost per week is about $20+taxes but also including diapers.
-The total cost for this (for 30 months of diaper changes) is about $2400, which makes this option the most expensive, but perhaps the least guilt inducing.
+If you choose a diaper laundering service (if you live in a big city like me, this service is available), the cost per week is about $20+taxes but also includes diapers.
+The total cost for this (for 30 months of diaper changes) is about $2400, which makes this option the most expensive, but perhaps the least guilt-inducing.

 However, keep in mind this is for 30 months, and that’s more than two years of cost, spread out over two and a half years, it’s not that bad.